Skip to Main Content

 Research Steps

 1. Brainstorm and make notes.
 Write a list of keywords, terms of art, jurisdiction, times, known names (for example, a particular judge), etc. before you start searching.
-This pulls out some of the terms and concepts you'll want to keep in mind as you search, but also is a benchmark from which you can cull and refine as your understanding progresses.
+This pulls out some of the terms and concepts you'll want to keep in mind as you search, but also is a benchmark of your own understanding that you can refine as your research progresses.

 3. Use the intelligent tools of the database to help you identify related materials and authorities.These tools include citing references (WL), headnotes, table of parallel authorities (to locate regulations from a US code cite), notes of decisions/annotations, and using the topical sections of the databases (immigration) instead of keyword searching case law broadly.